dncoyote/interview-guides/Notes/CoreJava.md

 ---

+### **Reference Types and Primitive Types**

+A "reference type" refers to the data type that represents references to objects rather than the objects themselves.
+This is in contrast to "primitive types," which directly store the values they represent.

+---

 ### **Literals**

 - literal is a representation of a fixed value that is expressed in the source code of a program